christielau/portfolio/pages/about.md

 Immersive exposure and practice in theories and research methods in psychology, including applied decision making, cognitive psychology, and organisational behaviour.

 ## Work

-### Consultant, Capco
+### Consultant, <a href="https://www.capco.com/?ref=christie" target="_blank">Capco</a>
  *September 2019 - now*

+ Current project:
+ * Design for internal and external users of private banking services at a global bank
- Help building design capabilities under Capco Digital
+ * Help building design capabilities under Capco Digital
+ * Run design thinking training for colleagues and external clients

+ Previous projects:
+ * Strategy and proposition design for a Tier 1 European investment bank, introducing design thinking and co-creation methodologies across operations

 ### Lead UX Designer, <a href="http://www.tobiasandtobias.com/?ref=christie" target="_blank">Tobias & Tobias</a>
  *April 2018 - June 2019*

  I had great fun at Tobias & Tobias, a design consultancy who has worked extensively with the financial industry.
  From Oct 2018 - June 2019 I led a project in concept design and MVP delivery for a leading European investment bank.

  Other exciting work:
-- Facilitated a 3-week process for answering critical business questions through design, prototyping, and testing ideas with users for a rising fintech start-up
+ * Facilitated a 3-week process for answering critical business questions through design, prototyping, and testing ideas with users for a rising fintech start-up
-- Involved in stakeholder workshop facilitation, user research, and prototyping for a well-known education publisher
+ * Involved in stakeholder workshop facilitation, user research, and prototyping for a well-known education publisher

 ### UX Design Lead, <a href="https://www.ibm.com/services/ibmix/" target="_blank">IBM iX</a>
 *November 2017 - April 2018*